Major Depressive Disorder

 What are the risk factors?

 - Genetics: Depression can run in families.
-For example, if one identical twin has depression, the other has a 70 percent chance of having the illness sometime in life.
-However, depression can occur in people with no family history, which is why some scientists believe it can be a product of both genes and life experiences.
+For example, if one identical twin has depression, the other has a 70 percent chance of having the illness during their lifetime.
+However, depression can occur in people with no family history, which is why some scientists believe it can be a product of both genetics and life experiences.

 - Traumatic or stressful events, such as physical or sexual abuse, the death or loss of a loved one, a difficult relationship, or financial problems